 Other support programs for local enterprises

 To help small enterprises, the government provides some programs to back up SMEs, and local enterprises in general.
 Certain industries have promising growth pathways.
-Beside the extension of loan scheme, more subsidy programs will be granted.
+Besides the extension of the loan scheme, more subsidy programs will be granted.

 Waive 75% of certain expenses.
 The government will continue to waive rental fees and utility bills to eligible enterprises.

 Invest in innovation and technology.
-To stimulate enterprises’ growth, a significant amount of funds is designated for promoting technology development.
+A significant amount of funds is designated for promoting technology development to stimulate enterprises’ growth.

 - HK$ 5 billion Strategic Tech Fund to invest in tech enterprises and projects;